 Polquhirter, as the crow flies, is closer to six miles from the source of the Nith than four, and on 5th November 1821, the date of her death , Tibbie would have been a month short of her 78th birthday and not 80 years.
-However, it’s surely not stretching poetical licence too far in order to claim Isabell Pagan of Polquhirter as the celebrated Tibbie Pagan.
+Granted, describing Polquhirter’s location from the Nithhead, rather than say from the kirk of New Cumnock seems rather odd!.
+However, it’s surely not stretching poetical licence too far in order to stake a claim that Isabell Pagan of Polquhirter as the celebrated Tibbie Pagan.

 Chris Rollie in “New Cumnock and Robert Burns” identifies some potential candidates that were born closer to Nith-head.
 He refers to James Paterson in “Contemparies of Burns” (1840) and his view that Tibbie was born in 1741, in the vicinity of Nith Lodge.
 Presumably Paterson’s own interpretation of “near four miles from Nithhead”.
 Chris considers the most likely candidate to be daughter born to Janet Pagan in Righead some 5 miles away from the Nithhead.
 He identified that Janet had a son to John Brown at Righead in 1740 but by 1743 she was in Lithans with John Shaw and suggests that between times Janet Pagan gave birth to an illegitimate daughter Isabel (not baptised) at Righead.
 However, further analysis of the Old Parish Records reveal that Janet Pagan the wife of John Brown and Janet Pagan the wife of John Shaw were two different people.